 Fluoroquinolones, including AVELOX, have neuromuscular blocking activity and may exacerbate muscle weakness in persons with myasthenia gravis.
-Postmarketing serious adverse events, including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in persons with myasthenia gravis.
-Avoid AVELOX in patients with known history of myasthenia gravis [see PATIENT INFORMATION].
+Postmarketing serious adverse reactions, including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in persons with myasthenia gravis.
+Avoid AVELOX in patients with known history of myasthenia gravis.

 AVELOX has been shown to prolong the QT interval of the electrocardiogram in some patients.
 Following oral dosing with 400 mg of AVELOX the mean (± SD) change in QTc from the pre-dose value at the time of maximum drug concentration was 6 msec (± 26) (n = 787).
 Following a course of daily intravenous dosing (400 mg; 1 hour infusion each day) the mean change in QTc from the Day 1 pre-dose value was 10 msec (±22) on Day 1 (n=667) and 7 msec (± 24) on Day 3 (n = 667).

-Serious anaphylactic reactions, some following the first dose, have been reported in patients receiving quinolone therapy, including AVELOX .
+Serious anaphylactic reactions, some following the first dose, have been reported in patients receiving quinolone therapy, including AVELOX.
 Some reactions were accompanied by cardiovascular collapse, loss of consciousness, tingling, pharyngeal or facial edema, dyspnea, urticaria, and itching.
-Serious anaphylactic reactions require immediate emergency treatment with epinephrine.
-AVELOX should be discontinued at the first appearance of a skin rash or any other sign of hypersensitivity.
-Oxygen, intravenous steroids, and airway management, including intubation, may be administered as indicated. [see ADVERSE REACTIONS and PATIENT INFORMATION.]
+Discontinue AVELOX at the first appearance of a skin rash or any other sign of hypersensitivity.
+[See Other Serious and Sometimes Fatal Reactions below]

-Other serious and sometimes fatal events, some due to hypersensitivity, and some due to uncertain etiology, have been reported rarely in patients receiving therapy with quinolones, including AVELOX .
-These events may be severe and generally occur following the administration of multiple doses.
+Other serious and sometimes fatal reactions, some due to hypersensitivity, and some due to uncertain etiology, have been reported in patients receiving therapy with fluoroquinolones, including AVELOX.
+These reactions may be severe and generally occur following the administration of multiple doses.
 Clinical manifestations may include one or more of the following:

 - Fever, rash, or severe dermatologic reactions (for example, toxic epidermal necrolysis, Stevens-Johnson syndrome)